Key Takeaways

 The Hartford

-Ranking second for Delaware is The Hartford, which leads in affordability and scores high in coverage breadth.
-Getting general liability from The Hartford gives these industries the biggest savings: health care (31%), wholesale and distribution (28%) and education (28%).
-It offers growing businesses (whether you have one or 49 employees) the lowest rates, resulting in double-digit savings.
+The Hartford ranks second for Delaware, leading in affordability and scoring high in coverage breadth.
+It offers the biggest savings in health care (31%), wholesale and distribution (28%) and education (28%).
+Businesses with one to 49 employees get the lowest rates, with double-digit savings across the board.

-Coverage ranks second through direct limits up to $2 million per occurrence and $4 million aggregate, plus a contractor broad form endorsement that bundles blanket additional insured status, waiver of subrogation, and primary and noncontributory language.
-Policy management tops all providers through responsive agent support and fast endorsement processing, but the buying experience ranks mid-pack — some business types cannot complete purchase entirely online.
+Coverage ranks second through direct limits up to $2 million per occurrence and $4 million aggregate, plus a contractor broad form endorsement that bundles blanket additional insured status, waiver of subrogation and primary and noncontributory language.
+Policy management tops all providers through responsive agent support and fast endorsement processing, but the buying experience ranks mid-pack, as some business types can't complete a purchase entirely online.

 Where The Hartford performs best: